 Transparency in the workplace is key to creating a positive culture and strengthening employee engagement and loyalty.
-It builds trust and leaves employees feeling like they’re working for an organisation where their opinion is valued.
+It builds trust and leaves employees feeling like they’re working for an organization where their opinion is valued.

 What’s the best way to bring the full value of transparency to the workplace?
 Keep reading!

-When asked, employees say one of the most important workplace issues that positively affects them is when they experience open and two-way communication.
+When asked, employees say one of the most important workplace issues that positively affect them is when they experience open and two-way communication.
 When open communication is fostered in the workplace, there is a greater sense of community and commitment to working towards common goals.